 Preakness 2024: Seize the Grey goes wire-to-wire, outruns Mystik Dan in 149th running

-The last of 88-year-old trainer D. Wayne Lukas’ six Preakness Stakes wins, with Oxbow, came in 2013.
+It had been 11 years since 88-year-old trainer D. Wayne Lukas won the Preakness Stakes with Oxbow.
+Many assumed the man who had dominated thoroughbred racing in the 1990s would never return to the winner’s circle in a Triple Crown race.
 But Lukas’ optimism blooms anew each spring.
 He doesn’t feel right if he’s not part of the big races.

 Lukas was absent in 2023 but brought two contenders, Seize the Grey and 17th-place Kentucky Derby finisher Just Steel, to Pimlico Race Course this year in hopes of winning Preakness No. 7.
 Neither was among the favorites, but Lukas felt that under the right scenario, he could compete with Derby champion Mystik Dan and the rest of a solid eight-horse field.